-What type of smoke alarms do London Fire Brigade fit during their Home Fire Safety Visits/ recommend fitting?
+What type of smoke alarms do London Fire Brigade fit during their Home Fire Safety Visits/recommend fitting?

-We’d also recommend not installing fire detectors with a replaceable battery.
+We’d also recommend not installing fire alarms with a replaceable battery.
 Quite often these batteries are taken out to be used for another device or, when the alarm makes a low battery chirp, they are removed to stop it sounding.
 Then they don’t replace it.
-Therefore we’d recommend alarms with fixed term batteries - when these have a low battery, you have to replace the whole detector.
+Therefore we’d recommend alarms with fixed term batteries - when these have a low battery, you have to replace the whole alarm.
 This also ensures the detector head (the bit that detects the smoke) will be renewed, ensuring it has not worn out or deteriorated.

 What are the benefits of multi-sensor technology?

 There are different types of fires in the home.
 These can be fast-burning fires (e.g. a flammable liquid) which will be fast-spreading, produce a lot of heat and have a relatively ‘clean burn’ (not so much soot), or you can get smouldering fires.
-These fires are the kind produced when a cigarette is dropped down the back of a sofa, where the fire ‘smoulders’ for a long time before the fire really emerges.
+These fires are the kind typically produced when a cigarette is dropped down the back of a sofa, where the fire ‘smoulders’ for a long time before it really emerges.
 Hence, this type of fire produces a lot of particles, but not as much heat or energy as fast-flaming fires.

 What are the issues with ionisation alarms?